devhawk/blog-posts/Posts/20030917-1757-pressplay-and-college-radio/json-content.md

 Heroin](http://entertainment.msn.com/album/?song=1194111&album=117846)
 by [All](http://entertainment.msn.com/artist/?artist=112951).
 Never
 heard it before, but I like it.
-Current show on KSCR is *Yay For Punk*<span class="schedule-preview-details">with Naitze “DJ Naitze Naitz” Teng & Kate Wilcox.
-Their on-air sound needs work and apparently the issues of DJ’s arriving on time still hasn’t been solved.</span>
+Current show on KSCR is *Yay For Punk* with Naitze “DJ Naitze
+Naitz” Teng & Kate Wilcox.
+Their on-air sound needs work and apparently the issues of DJ’s arriving on time still hasn’t been solved.